suyashlakhani/suyashlakhani/README.md

 # Hey there 👋!
 I’m Suyash.
 ### Glad to see you here !
-- 👀 I’m interested in Natural Language Processing and Computer Vision
+- 👀 I love building scalable ml/ai systems
-- 🌱 I’m currently learning Data Science/Analytics @UChicago
+- 🌱 I’m currently transforming the tolling industry with ml/ai integrations
-- 💞️ I’m looking to collaborate on projects related to Data Science
+- 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me: suyashlakhani@uchicago.edu
+- 📫 How to reach me: suyashlakhani.edu@gmail.com

 ### :hammer_and_wrench: Languages and Tools :